sektionschef/Schnaps/README.md

 # Snorre

 Snorre features intersectangles.
-On two levels rectangles intersect with each other and give birth to new colors and areas.
-Every tezos from this project is donated towards the NGO Save the Children. more here: blog https://thegivingblock.com/donate/save-the-children/ /https://www.savethechildren.org/
+On two layers rectangles intersect with each other and give birth to new colorful areas.

+Every tezo from this project is donated towards the NGO Save the Children. more here: blog https://thegivingblock.com/donate/save-the-children/ /https://www.savethechildren.org/

-Presse **e** for exporting a high-res (4000x4000px) .png image.
+Press **e** for exporting a high-res (4000x4000px) .png image.

 100% generative, no pngs
 created with p5.js